-- 14.01 Subject to Article 14.02, for each Surfing Season at CT Events: - (a) 2 (Men) / 1 (Women) wildcard/s are to be selected by the WSL Commissioner's Office for the Surfing Season (Season Wildcards).
-Season Wildcards will receive CT points for the entire Surfing Season; and - (b) 2 (Men) / 1 (Women) wildcard/s will be selected by the WSL Commissioner's Office for each Event (Event Wildcard).
-Event Wildcards will receive CT points. - 14.02 All wildcards to compete in WSL Events must sign the relevant WSL Surfers Agreement and will always be subject to approval by the Commissioner's Office.
+- 14.01 Subject to Article 14.02, for each Surfing Season at CT Events: - (a) 2 (Men) / 1 (Women) wildcard/s are to be selected by the Office of Tours and Competition for the Surfing Season (Season Wildcards).
+Season Wildcards will receive CT points for the entire Surfing Season; and - (b) 2 (Men) / 1 (Women) wildcard/s will be selected by the Office of Tours and Competition for each Event (Event Wildcard).
+Event Wildcards will receive CT points. - 14.02 All wildcards to compete in WSL Events must sign the relevant WSL Surfers Agreement and will always be subject to approval by the Office of Tours and Competition.